yfangechiu/proj2-new/README.md

 ● Users can post about their pet's availability

-● Users can review a pet, giving it a numerical rating and a text review

 ● Users can accept or deny requests

-● Users can sort by rating, animal type, starting time, and ending time
+● Users can sort by rating, animal type, starting time, and starting date

 Division of Labor: